What Brace Do I Need For My Knee Condition?

 You made an appointment with your family doctor to talk to them about it.
 At your appointment, they may have provided you with a diagnosis and told you to try a knee brace.

 You want the best for your health and you want this pain to disappear.
 Being the crafty internet researcher you are, you want to learn more about your options.

 Most knee conditions have a spectrum of braces that could work, whether you are looking for light, medium, or heavy-duty support.
 Finding a brace that is comfortable to wear during the activities you require it for is paramount to anything else.

 There are so many bracing options available on the market that there is something for everyone.
 Here is an overview of bracing options for several of the most common conditions we see at Kintec.

 A knee sleeve is a high-quality medical grade compression sleeve that is made of comfortable and breathable knit material and is sized correctly for you.

 It can also help reduce swelling in the knee and provide proprioceptive feedback.

-If the medical grade compression sleeve does not provide enough support, you may want to try a brace that provides medial and lateral support with metal hinges, such as the Donjoy Deluxe Hinged knee brace.
+If the medical grade compression sleeve does not provide enough support, you may want to try a brace that provides medial and lateral support with metal hinges, such as the Donjoy Playmaker Xpert knee brace.